bantolov/RhetosWorkshop/Day4/day4.md

 * <https://github.com/Rhetos/Rhetos/wiki/Creating-Rhetos-package> -
-  Instructions how to add a .nuspec file to your application, in order to include your dll with the new concept.
+  Instructions how to add a .nuspec file to your application, in order to include your DLL with the new concept.
 * <https://github.com/Rhetos/Rhetos/wiki/Rhetos-concept-development>
 * [Bookstore](https://github.com/Rhetos/Bookstore) demo application contains
   an example of code generator concept *DeactivateOnDelete*,